Pallet Christmas Tree

-How to make a Pallet Christmas Tree
+How to Make a Pallet Christmas Tree

-Loosely following Donna’s tutorial I cut my fence boards on an angle using my compound miter saw.
-I started out with 9 boards, but as I worked with the boards, I made a few changes.I used fence boards, however, you could easily use pallet boards to make this project.
+Following Donna’s tutorial, I cut my fence boards at an angle using my compound miter saw.
+I started with nine boards but made a few changes as I worked with them.
+I used reclaimed fence boards; however, you could easily use pallet boards to make this project.
+If you don’t have pallet wood, you could pick up several single fence boards at your local hardware store.

-Make the pallet Christmas tree stand
+Make the Pallet Christmas Tree Stand

 You can see how I placed the screws.

 I removed two of the middle boards (randomly).
-I took some off, put some back on, so I lost track of which two I actually removed.
-Tip: Did you know you can temporarily secure boards like this with brad nails in a nail gun?
+I took some off and put some back on, so I lost track of which two I removed.

-Board sizes for DIY Christmas tree
+Board Sizes for DIY Christmas Tree

-The dry fit was a good idea, because I wasn’t thrilled with the placement.
+The dry fit was a good idea because I wasn’t thrilled with the placement.
 Too much of the post was visible.
-I removed them one by one, securing them with 1 ¼” wood screws.
+I removed them one by one, securing them with 1 1/4” wood screws.

-Paint reclaimed wood Christmas Tree
+Paint the Reclaimed Wood Christmas Tree

 Here it is with my Christmas Trees For Sale sign (inspired by Joanna Gaines)

-I won’t be decorating this tree, it’s headed to my booth at Vendors’ Village.
+I won’t be decorating this tree; it’s headed to my booth at Vendors’ Village.

-Several years ago I made some smaller reclaimed fence wood Christmas trees using smaller, thinner boards.
+Several years ago, I made some smaller reclaimed fence wood Christmas trees using smaller, thinner boards.

 gail